There are now 2 possible online modes for units:

 Students are able to (1) describe the global-scale processes that regulate climate; (2) recall examples of speciation (i.e. the evolution of biological diversity) due to a change in climate; (3) differentiate between climate change over geological time scales (e.g. 20,000 years) and more recent human-induced climate change; (4) evaluate the evidence for human-induced climate change associated with increased emission of carbon dioxide and other greenhouse gases into the atmosphere; (5) assess the relative effects of past and projected climate change on pathogens, plants and animals; (6) list some of the predicted impacts of projected climate change on biodiversity; (7) outline strategies that could be used to manage the impacts of climate change so as to conserve biodiversity; and (8) synthesise information from a variety of sources and present it in both written and verbal formats.

-- Typically this unit is assessed in the following ways: (1) student engagement (labs and quizzes); (2) a 1500-word essay; and (3) a final examination.
+- Indicative assessments in this unit are as follows: (1) student engagement (labs and quizzes); (2) a 1500-word essay; and (3) a final examination.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the a final examination component.

 - Unit Coordinator(s)

 - Dr Pieter Poot & Associate Professor Patrick Finnegan

 - Unit rules